 Discover the Power of Learning by Teaching

-Family Playlists® are fun learning assignments that can be delivered via cell phone in 100+ languages.
-Students teach what they are learning to a family partner at home—a strategy that strengthens students’ understanding and social-emotional learning (SEL) skills.
+Students teach what they are learning to a family partner at home – a strategy that strengthens students understanding and social-emotional learning (SEL) skills

 Create Equitable Learning Experiences

-With Family Playlists, teachers gain valuable feedback from the people who know the child best—their families.
-Coupled with assessment data, teachers learn more about their students as whole children and open a meaningful dialogue with families around learning.
+With Family Playlists, teachers gain valuable feedback from students’ families.
+Coupled with assessment data collected within the Family Playlist, teachers learn more about their students as whole children and can open a meaningful dialogue with families around learning.

-Download our Case Study to find out how teachers in New York City leveraged research-based practices to effectively engage families in student learning.
+Find out how teachers in New York City leveraged research-based practices to effectively engage families in student learning

 “This school year, the most valuable experience was the implementation of Family Playlists, which united myself, my kids, and their families by a magic bridge.
 For the first time, learning truly extended from school to my students’ homes.”